CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-share.md

 ## Attributes

-Just like any other block we do support custom attributes.
+Just like some other blocks we support to apply custom attributes on the links.
 But as a share block is essentially a collection we support custom attributes for each element.
 We support [attributes](../json/property-attributes) in the same way that we support the custom platform settings.
 Meaning you can simply add the